How understanding students’ personality and communication styles can inform pedagogy and raise school attainment

 Knowing why one student likes to learn by themselves, surrounded by books full of facts, while another prefers in-person input by asking someone else to explain, for example, can help us better communicate with students and respond to their individual learning preferences.

 Persona Education has developed a unique set of four personality and communication styles (Decisive, Animated, Rational and Sociable) based on assertiveness and responsiveness variables, to help teenagers better understand themselves and others.
 Its web app, Persona Life Skills, is the only personality insights e-learning platform built specifically for teenagers.

 Using its personality and communication styles framework, as well as data from meta-research, Persona Education has created pedagogical guidance to help teachers better understand their students, and plan lessons that best suit their preferences.
 Below is an extract (the full version is integrated into the teacher guidance in the app):

 Applying the pedagogy of personality and communication styles in practice

 You may already have a good idea of which main styles are most evident in each of your students, just by being mindful of which activities they seem to like... and which activities they find most challenging.
 If so, be open with them, show that you are understanding of their preferences, and use the communication guidance above to help steer your teaching of each individual.

-If you would like to find out more about each of your students’ unique mix of personality and communication styles and apply the most effective communication approach with confidence, Persona Education offers a free trial of its Persona Life Skills web app, in which students can answer a set of questions to reveal the full picture.
+If you would like to find out more about each of your students’ unique mix of personality styles and apply the most effective communication approach with confidence, Persona Education offers free access to its Persona Life Skills web app, in which students can answer a set of questions to reveal the full picture.